Coeur/jastor/README.md

 How does it work?
 ---
 Runtime API.
 The class's properties are read in runtime and assigns all values from dictionary to these properties with `NSObject setValue:forKey:`.
-For Dictionaries, Jastor instantiates a new class, based on the property type, and issues another `initWithDictionary`.
+For Dictionaries, Jdimo instantiates a new class, based on the property type, and issues another `initWithDictionary`.
 Arrays are only a list of items such as strings (which are not converted) or dictionaries (which are treated the same as other dictionaries).

 Installation
 ---
-Just copy Jastor.m+.h and JastorRuntimeHelper.m+.h to your project, create a class, inherit, use the `initWithDictionary` and enjoy!
+Just copy Jdimo.m+.h and JdimoRuntimeHelper.m+.h to your project, create a class, inherit, use the `initWithDictionary` and enjoy!

 Testing